Skip to main content

 CSI research teams are more readily able to produce a set of comprehensive benefits when project goals and design intent have been clearly articulated, baseline information has been collected, and aspects of performance have been modeled during the design process (such as stormwater management) or tracked through operations (such as site use/attendance).

-Additional consideration will be given to projects with a strong narrative, goals, and benefits related to: (1) climate change and resilience, and/or (2) diversity, equity, and inclusion.
+Additional consideration will be given to projects with a strong narrative, goals, and benefits related to: (1) climate change and resilience, (2) diversity, equity, and inclusion, and/or (3) biodiversity.

 Questions?